okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 - **Best Practices:**
     - Use the term “Power BI”, "Semantic Model", and "Fabric" throughout the content.
     - Include links to relevant Power BI documentation or OKVIZ webpages where applicable.
+Links to comparisons or related articles are automatically added.
-    - Do not provide direct links to other external websites.
+    - **Do not provide direct links to other external websites**.
+Links to vendor website or documentation are automatically added, so avoid including them in the content.

 - **Terminology:**
     - Always refer to custom visuals as "visual" or "custom visual."
 Avoid using terms like "plugin", "component" or "view".